Featured Coins

 57257395

-Gem $23000 New March 20!
-Amazing Circular Blue and Magenta Toning on this Proof Only Year.
+Gem $23000 Amazing Circular Blue and Magenta Toning on this Proof Only Year.
 "Wow!", is all can be said when twirling this coin under a light!
 The blue color on both sides is extremely vibrant surrounding the magenta centers.The fields have deep mirrors and the strike is hammered.
 With a mintage of just 510, is is going to be extremely difficult to upgrade this coin with this much eye appeal.
 There are holder scratches on the obverse below star 6 and above star 13.

 25 Cents